PDEA drive vs drugs gains ground

 From July 1 to November 10, 2016, the PDEA reported 769,892 voluntary surrenders of drug users, representing 21 percent of the estimated 3.7 million users in the country.

-The agency posited that should all the surrenderers resolved to stop using illegal drugs, the number would translate to a huge drop in shabu demand pegged at 1,188 kg, further translating to P5.94 billion in losses for drug traffickers.
+The agency said that should all the surrenderers resolve to stop using illegal drugs, the number would translate to a huge drop in shabu demand pegged at 1,188 kg, further translating to P5.94 billion in losses for drug traffickers.

 The PDEA also noted that its officials have regularly hosted courtesy calls of the agency’s foreign counterparts with memorandum of understanding (MOU) being signed to boost cross-border anti-illegal drugs operations.